-- 4. One July, the United States sold aircraft worth \$1 billion to China and bought aircraft worth only \$19,000 from China.
-During the same month, however, the United States bought \$83 million worth of men's trousers, slacks, and jeans from China but sold only \$8,000 worth of trousers, slacks, and jeans to China.
-Using what you have learned about how trade is determined by comparative advantage, answer the following questions. - a.
-Which country has the comparative advantage in aircraft production?
-In production of trousers, slacks, and jeans? - b.
-Can you determine which country has the absolute advantage in aircraft production?
-In production of trousers, slacks, and jeans? - 4. a.
-Since countries gain from specializing in production of the goods and services in which they have a comparative advantage, the United States must have the comparative advantage in aircraft production, and China must have the comparative advantage in production of trousers, slacks, and jeans. - b.
-Since trade has nothing to do with absolute advantage, we cannot determine from these data which country has an absolute advantage in either of these goods. - 5.
+- 4. a.
+If trade is taking place according to comparative advantage, then we can conclude that Canada has a comparative advantage in aircraft production and China has a comparative advantage in clothing. - b.
+No, we can't say because trade depends only on comparative, not absolute, advantage. - 5.
 Peter Pundit, an economics reporter, states that the European Union (EU) is increasing its productivity very rapidly in all industries.
-He claims that this productivity advance is so rapid that output from the EU in these industries will soon exceed that of the United States and, as a result, the United States will no longer benefit from trade with the EU. - a.
+He claims that this productivity advance is so rapid that output from the EU in these industries will soon exceed that of Canada and, as a result, Canada will no longer benefit from trade with the EU. - a.
 Do you think Peter Pundit is correct or not?
 If not, what do you think is the source of his mistake? - b.
-If the EU and the United States continue to trade, what do you think will characterize the goods that the EU sells to the United States and the goods that the United States sells to the EU? - 5. a.
+If the EU and Canada continue to trade, what do you think will characterize the goods that the EU sells to Canada and the goods that Canada sells to the EU? - 5. a.
 Peter Pundit is not correct.
 He confuses absolute and comparative advantage.

-Even if the EU had an absolute advantage over the United States in every product it produced, the United States would still have a comparative advantage in some products.
-And the United States should continue to produce those products: trade will make both the EU and the United States better off. - b.
-You should expect to see the EU sells those goods in which it has the comparative advantage and the United States sells those goods in which it has the comparative advantage. - 6.
+Even if the EU had an absolute advantage over Canada in every product it produced, Canada would still have a comparative advantage in some products.
+And Canada should continue to produce those products: trade will make both the EU and Canada better off. - b.
+You should expect to see the EU sells those goods in which it has the comparative advantage and Canada sells those goods in which it has the comparative advantage. - 6.
 You are in charge of allocating residents to your dormitory's baseball and basketball teams.
 You are down to the last four people, two of whom must be allocated to baseball and two to basketball.
 The accompanying table gives each person's batting average and free-throw average.

 Name Batting average Free-throw average

 Kelley 70% 60%

-Jackie 50% 50%
+Nina 50% 50%

 Curt 10% 30%

-Gerry 80% 70%
+Yul 80% 70%